uniquehash/jgravity_docs/physics_simulation.md

   * sigma_y = (sigma y(i) * mass(i)) / sigma(mass(i))
   * sigma_z = (sigma z(i) * mass(i)) / sigma(mass(i))

-these will be the values we use to find the gravitational influence on the current star from it's neibhoring star, and determine it's coordinates in the next interval.
+These will be the values we use to find the gravitational influence on the current star from it's neighboring star, and determine it's coordinates in the next interval.

 **delta_t** is the length of time that our simulation uses.